Baluba religion

+Important religious figures

+Its adherents believe in the universal creator named Shakapanga.
+They also believe in three specific figures that make up the supernatural world.
+These figures include Leza, the supreme god, mikishi or bavidye which are various spirits, and bankambo which are people's ancestors.
+They also believe that there are three main figures in the living world.
+These figures include kitobo or nsengha which is a priest, the nganga which is a healer, and the mfwintshi also known as the witch or the embodiment of evil.

+Religious activities

+Some of the common religious practices include praying, singing religious songs, dancing, sacrificing, offerings, and a variety of rituals.
+Adherents also believe in the interpretation of dreams.

 Creation myth of Kabezya-Mpungu

 The Baluba creation story makes a connection between God's invisibility or unavailability and the endowment of humans with a soul or divine component longing for God.

 In the creation story, Kabezya-Mpungu decides to become invisible after creating the world and the first humans who did not yet have a heart.
 After balancing the rain, sun, moon, and darkness, he leaves.
 To replace the visible god, he sends the people Mutshima ("heart"), the life-giving or divine part of humans.